Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Experiments

-\textbf{Implementation details}: It is worth noting that big batch size (i.e., $1024$) and the number of input video frames (i.e., 32 frames) can greatly benefit good performance \citep{carreira2017quo, liu2022video, chen2022adaptformer}, which usually requires GPU clusters to enable the training.
+\textbf{Implementation details}: It is worth noting that big batch size (i.e., $1,024$) and the number of input video frames (i.e., 32 frames) can greatly benefit good performance \citep{carreira2017quo, liu2022video, chen2022adaptformer}, which usually requires GPU clusters to enable the training.
 AdaptFormer \citep{chen2022adaptformer} uses such powerful GPU cluster to achieve good performance.
 However, good performance might not hold when the batch size is small.
-Following the more common hardware device setup, we use $4$ GeForce 3090 GPUs for all experiments, leading to a batch size of $16$.
+Following the more common hardware device setup, we use $4$ GeForce 3090 GPUs for all experiments, leading to a batch size of $64$.
 All the experiments are fine-tuned for $70$ epochs.
-We use the Swin-B\footnote{Available at: \url{https://github.com/SwinTransformer/Video-Swin-Transformer}} model pre-trained on Kinetics 400 and 600.
+We use the Swin-B\footnote{ \url{https://github.com/SwinTransformer/Video-Swin-Transformer}} model pre-trained on Kinetics 400 and 600.
 For HMDB51, we report the results without tuning the FC layer due to the significant effect of the FC layer on relatively small scale dataset.
-Following \cite{chen2022adaptformer}, we do not perform regularization strategies such as mixup, cutmix, color jittering, etc.
+Following \cite{chen2022adaptformer}, we do not perform regularization strategies such as mixup, cutmix, color jittering, etc. Our PATT module is convenient to be applied to other Transformer-based models.
+Hence, we respectively adopt ViT-B models from MAE \citep{he2022masked} and VideoMAE \citep{tong2022videomae} to conduct further comparison on video and image datasets, which follows the self-supervised pre-training setting\footnote{ \url{https://github.com/ShoufaChen/AdaptFormer/blob/main/PRETRAIN.md}} in \cite{chen2022adaptformer} except that the batch size is set to $256$ instead of $1,024$.